vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 Yes, with the latest release, the network now uses the native bridge by default, which means that using the native bridge integration is now mandatory.

-The Supernet utilizes the native bridge integration with PolyBFT consensus, on-chain governance or allowlisting as needed, MATIC staked on the associated rootchain, and an ecosystem of premium tooling.
-The Supernet's native bridge logic comprises predicate contracts for cross-chain message passing, a relayer to execute calls and transactions (where one of the validators at genesis would be declared as the relayer), and a JSON-RPC endpoint to the rootchain.
+Supernets rely on the native bridge integration that utilizes PolyBFT consensus, on-chain governance, allowlisting, and a range of premium tools.
+The bridge logic comprises predicate contracts for cross-chain message passing, a relayer to execute calls and transactions (with one of the genesis validators being declared as the relayer), and a JSON-RPC endpoint to the rootchain.

-Other contracts work in conjunction with these components.
-If a custom bridge is used, it must work seamlessly with these contracts to ensure that deposits, withdrawals, and token bridging are handled correctly.
-In such cases, rigorous testing of the bridge is crucial, and it is essential to ensure that all necessary dependencies are available and properly configured.
+Other contracts interact with these components, so it's crucial to ensure that any custom bridge works seamlessly with these contracts to enable proper handling of deposits, withdrawals, and token bridging.
+Rigorous testing of the bridge is essential, and all necessary dependencies must be available and correctly configured.

 ### Can the gas token be different from the staking token in Supernets?

-Yes, Supernets allows for decoupling of the gas token and the staking token, as per the v0.9 release.
+Yes, Supernets allows for the decoupling of the native gas token and the staking token, as per the v0.9 release.
 You can set any ERC-20 token as your gas token, and use MATIC for staking.

 Decoupling the gas token and the staking token provides greater flexibility and enables more use cases for the network.
 However, it's important to note that the specifics of how this is configured may depend on the specific implementation of the network you're using.